authgear/authgear-server/postgresql.md

 ## PostGIS

-Ourd uses PostGIS extension to handle geometry stroage and query.
+Skygear uses PostGIS extension to handle geometry stroage and query.

 *To install:*